 Thought-Controlled “Avatar” Robot Invented For Virtual Embodiment

-Scientists from the international Virtual Embodiment and Robotic Re-embodiment project managed to enable a person to control a robot located thousands of miles away through sheer power of thought.
+Scientists from the international Virtual Embodiment and Robotic Re-embodiment project managed to enable a person to control a robot located thousands of miles away through the sheer power of thought.

 That being said, ladies and gentlemen, you should know that we are one step closer to turning the Avatar movie into a reality!
 How is this possible you ask?
 How soon can we use only our mind to control robots?
 Let’s find out together.